robtweed/qewd-hit-platform/docs/installation/fhir-mpi.md

 3) You can now stop the FHIR MPI MicroService Container by typing *CTRL & C*

-## Starting the FHIR MPI MicroService
+## Re-starting the FHIR MPI MicroService

-You can now start the properly-configured FHIR MPI MicroService.
+You can now restart the Container, which will now run as the fully-configured FHIR MPI MicroService.

 If you are running all the Microservices on the same host machine, assuming you've created a Docker network named *qewd-hit*: